PCOS and Infertility – Symptoms and Treatment

 For those women trying to conceive a pregnancy, the first step in treatment of PCOS is lifestyle modification, including a healthy diet and exercise.
 The diets shown to be most successful in PCOS patients include those with lower carbohydrates, a reduced glycemic load.
 Recommended exercise in PCOS patients is at least 30 minutes of moderate exercise three times per week, with daily exercise being the ultimate goal.

 Women who still have infrequent ovulation despite lifestyle modifications may require fertility medications to assist with the release of an egg from the ovary.
-Typical initial therapy for patients with PCOS who do not ovulate and are trying to conceive includes administration of either a tablet called clomiphene citrate (Clomid) or letrozole (Femara).
+Typical initial therapy for patients with PCOS who do not ovulate and are trying to conceive includes administration of certain fertility medications.
 These agents are selective estrogen receptor modulators.

 For some women with PCOS, fertility tablets do not result in ovulation or pregnancy, and they require fertility injections to release an egg.
 Fertility injections (Follistim®, Gonal-F®, Bravelle®, and Menopur®) contain the same hormone the brain releases to signal the ovary to produce eggs.
 Rather than producing one egg in a month, most women on fertility injections will produce two or more eggs.
 This treatment requires closer monitoring with transvaginal ultrasounds and several blood draws to determine the woman’s estradiol level, which is a hormone produced in the ovary.
 Fertility injections are also associated with an increased risk of multiple births.

 In some instances, women with PCOS require in vitro fertilization (IVF) to achieve a healthy pregnancy.
 In this scenario, daily fertility injections are used to stimulate the ovaries to produce multiple eggs, which are harvested in a minor procedure.
-The eggs are fertilized in vitro and then a resulting embryo (fertilized egg) is typically replaced into the woman’s uterus after three to five days of growth.
+The eggs are fertilized in the lab and then a resulting embryo (fertilized egg) is transferred into the woman’s uterus.
 Additional embryos can be frozen (cryopreserved) for future use.

 What are PCOS Health Risks?

 As previously mentioned, insulin resistance can occur in women with PCOS.
 A simple blood test can determine if a person is insulin resistant.
-If the test indicates insulin resistance exists, women with PCOS may be treated with a medication called metformin (trade name, Glucophage) if they do not harbor any contraindications to the medication.
+If the test indicates insulin resistance exists, women with PCOS may be treated with a medication called metformin (trade name Glucophage).

 Women with PCOS appear to be at increased risk for endometrial (uterine) cancer later in life due to persistently higher levels of circulating estrogens.
 Since menstrual periods do not occur regularly, overgrowth of the uterine lining can occur and in some cases can lead to a malignancy.